Razbit/razos/README.md

 razos
 =====

-Razbit's (and Itara20's) operating system, RazOS.
+Razbit and Itara20's operating system, RazOS.

-This is our diploma work, an operating system trying to be as unix-like as is possible in our timeframe.
-Maybe one day this project (razos kernel and rlibc C library) is POSIX/C99 compliant, maybe.
+This is our diploma work, an operating system trying to be as UNIX-like as is possible in our timeframe.
+Maybe one day this project (Razos kernel and rlibc C library) is POSIX/C99 compliant, maybe.

 #Setting up the developing environment
 ##Making cross-compiler